 The answers to each of these questions will affect the special needs trust that is created for your child.
 Fortunately, an experienced attorney can help guide you through the process of creating the trust that is right for your particular situation.

+What things should I consider when setting up a special needs trust?
 To learn more about creating estate plans in California and the unique considerations that can arise for families in various circumstances, sign up for our free newsletters.
 You may also wish to see what some of our clients have to say about us.